-The Inclusive Child Care Program helps eligible families with higher costs of care when children need exceptionally close supervision, special accommodations or other supports for safe and appropriate care.
+The Inclusive Child Care Program can help families and child care providers when children need exceptionally close supervision, special accommodations or other supports for safe and appropriate care.
 Here are a few key points about these services:

-- Inclusive Child Care Program (ICCP) specialists work with parents and providers to complete a “high need child care assessment.”
-The assessment helps us know what a provider must do that is different than the care and supervision needed by most children the same age.
+- Inclusive Child Care Program (ICCP) specialists work with parents and child care providers to complete a “high need child care assessment.”
+The assessment helps the specialists know what a provider must do that is different than the care and supervision needed by most children the same age.
 A written individualized summary is provided to the child care provider after the “high need child care assessment” meeting to offer the child care provider practical ideas and suggestions for supporting inclusion in the child care setting.
 ICCP staff do not diagnose special needs, and our assessment of children in child care is not intended to be used as the basis for a diagnosis.

 Is my family eligible?